shrink/conductor/README.md

 # Conductor

-Conductor is a runtime dependency manager.
+Conductor checks the status of runtime dependencies.

 ## Hooks